Leroy Chang

 In 1993, Chang moved from New York to Hong Kong, switching from industrial research into academia in anticipation of the 1997 transfer of the British colony to China.
 He was among the first wave of recruits to the Hong Kong University of Science and Technology.
-Over the following 14 years he helped build the university's reputation in his roles as Dean of Science, Professor of Physics, Vice-President for Academic Affairs, and Emeritus Professor.
-He retired in 2001.
+Over the following 14 years, he helped build the university's reputation in his roles as Dean of Science, Professor of Physics, Vice President of Academic Affairs, and professor emeritus.

-Honours bestowed on Chang included membership of the US National Academy of Sciences, the Chinese Academy of Sciences, and Academia Sinica, the national academy of Taiwan.
-Awards received included the International Prize for New Materials (1985), the David Sarnoff Award (1990) and the Stuart Ballantine Medal (1993).
+Honors bestowed on Chang included memberships of the National Academy of Sciences, the Chinese Academy of Sciences, and Academia Sinica—the national academy of Taiwan.
+Awards received included the International Prize for New Materials (1985), the David Sarnoff Award (1990), and the Stuart Ballantine Medal (1993).
 Chang's death in 2008 was marked with memorial services, and a symposium in his memory was held the following year.